 Wishing you every success,

 You might see if anybody needs pet sitting jobs.
 I have a pet cat, and when I travel, she gets lonesome.
 I wouldn't mind hiring a student to come over, check the house daily, feed the cat, tend to the litter box, and spend time playing with the cat.
 This is the easiest job I can think of!
 You should also consider taking a babysitting course, and doing babysitting.
-I think that is a good job for teens.
-Yard work - shoveling, mowing, weeding, etc. is always something people need help with.

 You might also help with housework if you have been taught how to do it properly.
 When I had little kids at home, I liked to have a teen come in to help with the kids and do jobs like vacuum, peel potatoes, dust, or clean the garage.